odoo/odoo/doc/howtos/rdtraining/02_setup.rst

 Install PostgreSQL
 ------------------

-As seen in :ref:`howto/rdtraining/01_architecture`, Odoo uses PostgreSQL as a RDBM.
+As seen in :ref:`howto/rdtraining/01_architecture`, Odoo uses PostgreSQL as a RDBMS.
 In the context of a development machine, the easiest way is to install it locally.
 Then, we can create a PostgreSQL user corresponding to our current user: